-Homemade Split Pea Soup is delicious & it’s amazing how easy this soup is to make.
-You’ll have to add it to your cook again and again list.
+Vegan Split Pea Soup is delicious and it's amazing how easy this soup is to make.
+You'll have to add it to your cook again and again list.

 Vegan Split Pea Soup